-In Parts 1 and 2, you will develop knowledge of psychological concepts and their supporting evidence within the domains of the subject required for British Psychological Society accreditation (BPS).
-In Part 3, you will have the opportunity to apply your knowledge to chosen areas of interest, increasing your degree of choice and independence as you move through the programme.
+In the first two years, you will develop knowledge of psychological concepts and their supporting evidence within the domains of the subject required for British Psychological Society accreditation (BPS) and the topic of neuroscience in psychology.
+In the third year, you will have the opportunity to apply your knowledge to chosen areas of interest, increasing your degree of choice and independence as you move through the programme.
 You will learn about historical and cutting-edge research - its methods, applications and unresolved issues, and learn how to evaluate research and carry it out yourself, with staff research expertise providing stimulation, guidance and high-quality laboratory facilities.